DiasAmangeldy/Twix/README.md

-D block-In D bkock  tells about how we created the robot and, what mechanism, sensors, motors we used and their functions.
+D block-In D block  tells about how we created the robot and, what mechanism, sensors, motors we used and their functions.

-F block-F block contains 6 photo of the robot (from every side)
+E block-F block contains 6 photo of the robot (from every side)

-E block-E block contains 1 photo of the team.
+F block-E block contains 1 photo of the team.

+Video-The video in  our robot passed the map.

+Scheme-which has a scheme of our robot